teeng/tags-SysVer-Projects/EE 271 - Digital Circuits And Systems/Design Project/README.md

 # Design Project: Frogger Game
 ## Design Problem

-To potentially train wildlife to avoid cars, the simulation of a frog crossing a high-traffic road using concepts learned in EE 271 can provide insight.
-The simulation should include two roads of cars moving in alternate directions with a single animal, such as a frog, starting from one safe end of the road and trying to reach the other side to accurately represent the situation of passing traffic for wildlife.
+Frogger is a popular game where a controllable frog must cross alternating traffic of cars and other vehicles and reach the other side safely.

-The cars are represented by orange LEDs on the LED Array attachment to the De1-SoC board, and the uppermost cars move leftward while the cars parallel move rightward with a median in between.
+The cars are represented by orange LEDs on the LED Array attachment to the DE1-SoC board, and the uppermost cars move leftward while the cars parallel move rightward with a median in between.
 The frog is represented by a green LED which can move around the allocated 5x6 upper-left section of the LED Array.
 The frog starts in the 5th row from the top, and attempts to reach the topmost row while avoiding the passing cars.
 The frog is controlled by four buttons: KEY[3], KEY[2], KEY[1], KEY[0], which move the frog left, right, forwards, or back respectively.
 Each key press is only counted once, even when holding it down.

 Reaching the topmost row of the LED Array grants one point for a win, updating the HEX0 display with the new value for a maximum of 7 wins.
 If the frog, however, becomes roadkill instead, then the HEX0 display updates, decreasing the total wins by 1 to a minimum of 0.